 - The youngest nationals (18-24) are spending 16 hours a week online socializing with friends compared with the oldest age group (45+ years old) who are spending 5 hours online.

-- The Arabic online usage still dominates the access to the internet with a rate of 78% in 2017, compared with English (28%).
-Using internet in English increases gradually with education.
+- The Arabic online usage still dominates access to the internet at a rate of 78% in 2017, compared with English (28%).
+Using the internet in English increases gradually with education.

 - 47% of all internet users surveyed are watching sports online.